About the Speakers

 With more than 25 years of experience in air and ground transportation management, Tina Quigley is an expert at getting people, projects, and big ideas from Point A to Point B.

-Most recently, Quigley served as CEO, and Deputy CEO prior, for the Regional Transportation Commission of Southern Nevada.
+Before that, Quigley served as CEO, and Deputy CEO prior, for the Regional Transportation Commission of Southern Nevada.
 Named the most efficient transit system in America, the RTC oversees public transportation, traffic management, road construction and funding, and regional planning for a city of 2.2 million residents and 43 million annual visitors.
 During her tenure, Quigley embraced and fought for sweeping technological advances, advocated for comprehensive future planning, and built critical partnerships to position the Las Vegas Valley for ongoing and sustained economic vitality.

 Quigley began her career as a manager at McCarran International Airport, one of the nation’s busiest airports.
 She is a licensed pilot and holds a Bachelor of Science degree in Aviation Business and Planning from Embry Riddle Aeronautical University.